 Achievement is impressive.
-When students start with us, their prior attainment is below or at national averages.
+When students start with us their prior attainment is below or at national averages.
 However, outcomes at the end of Key Stage 4 are significantly above national averages.
 Both attainment and progress measures are very strong.
-A Progress 8 figure of +0.7 in both 2023 and 2022 puts us amongst the best schools in the country, with our disadvantaged students also performing well above the standards for all children nationally.
+A Progress 8 figure of +0.7 in both 2024 and 2023 puts us amongst the best schools in the country (at least the top 7%), with our disadvantaged students also performing well above the standards for all children nationally.

-Attendance is also excellent, in the top 20% of schools nationally and amongst the very best in the city of Leicester.
-The vast majority of our students, round 97%, go on to Further Education or training, mainly at local sixth form colleges.
+Attendance is also excellent, in the top 10% of schools nationally, when compared to similar schools and all schools, and amongst the very best in the city of Leicester.
+The vast majority of our students, around 97%, go on to further education or training, mainly at local sixth form colleges.

 Our most important asset is our staff.
-We invest in making sure staff are well-developed and supported, with CPD being a key feature of our work.
-There is a multi-faceted programme for staff at various stages of their career and to meet particular needs.
-Every new member of teaching staff, regardless of experience and responsibility, is allocated a Teaching and Learning Coach for at least the first term, an experienced Soar Valley teacher with whom they can discuss and reflect on teaching strengths and areas for development, a strategy which has proved very popular and developmental.
+We invest in making sure staff are well-developed and supported, with professional development being a key feature of our work.
+There is a multifaceted programme for staff at various stages of their career and to meet particular needs.
+For example, every new member of teaching staff, regardless of experience and responsibility, is allocated a Teaching and Learning Coach, an experienced Soar Valley teacher with whom they can discuss and reflect on teaching strengths and areas for development, a strategy which has proved very popular and developmental.

 We have taken several measures to reduce workload for staff, and feedback is always positive.
-A copy of the Wellbeing Charter compiled by staff is included in this pack.
+A copy of our Wellbeing Charter compiled by staff is included in this pack.

-Many of our staff have been promoted internally, often in competition with an external field, and this is a reflection of both the fact they wish to stay and of the development they receive.
+Many of our staff, both from the teaching and support staff teams, have been promoted internally, often in competition with an external field, and this is a reflection of both the fact they wish to stay and of the development they receive.